Enigmatis/polaris-united/packages/polaris-common/README.md

 -   requestingSystemId(_string - Optional_) - the id of the system that made the request.
 -   requestingSystemName(_string - Optional_) - the name of the system that made the request.
 -   upn(_string - Optional_) - the id of the client that made the request.
+-   lastIdInDv(_string - Optional_) - the last id in last page fetched in online paging.
+Used to fetch the next page.

 ### PolarisResponseHeaders